MindscapeHQ/raygun4aspire/README.md

 # Enable AI Error Resolution (optional)

+Get AI suggestions to resolve exceptions from a locally running LLM!

-## Step 1 - Install the Ollama NuGet package
+## Step 1 - Install the Aspire Hosting Ollama NuGet package

-Install the Raygun.Aspire.Hosting.Ollama NuGet package into the Aspire orchestration project (AppHost).
+Install the [Raygun.Aspire.Hosting.Ollama](https://www.nuget.org/packages/Raygun.Aspire.Hosting.Ollama#readme-body-tab) NuGet package into the Aspire orchestration project (AppHost).
 Either use the NuGet package management GUI in the IDE you use, OR the below dotnet command.

 ```bash
 dotnet add package Raygun.Aspire.Hosting.Ollama